ScilifelabDataCentre/RDM-guidelines/content/topics/tutorial-ENA-submission.md

 </div>
 <br>

 * Enter the details of the project, by copy and paste from the metadata template.
 Asterisks (*) denote mandatory fields.
 The 'Release date' is the date that the record will become publicly available.
 This can be updated later, so if you are unsure on a precise date, you can provide an estimated date (maximum 2 years forward in time).
+You will get a notification email from ENA, a few weeeks ahead, that your data is about to become public.
 * In our example case this is repeated twice, once for the genomic sequencing data and once for the assembly data.
-The umbrella study needs to be submitted using a different method, as described in [Assembly submission (Webin-CLI)](/topics/tutorial-ena-submission/#assembly-submission-webin-cli) below.
+The umbrella study needs to be submitted using a different method, as described in [Umbrella submission (programmatic)](/topics/tutorial-ena-submission/#umbrella-submission-programmatic) below.

 <br>
 <div class="text-center">